🏁 Where means a place, were is just the way to say something was done in the past, we’re is short for we are, and wear is to put some clothes on:

 The word ‘wear’ has the word ‘ear’ inside it, and I am wearing an earring.

-🚦Time for one more?
-Here’s a slightly trickier test to finish with:
+🎓 Here’s a trickier test you could finish with: